Daegg27/Craigslist-Jr/README.md

 - `GET /categories/<int:category_id>/edit`: A page with a form to update a specific category, with current values filled in already.
 Also include the ability to delete the specific category from this page. -----DONE----
 - `GET /categories/<int:category_id>/posts/new`: A page with a form to create a new post for this category. ----DONE-----
 - `GET /categories/<int:category_id>/posts/<int:post_id>/view`: A page to view the details of a specific post.
 Also include the ability go back to the parent category detail page (`/categories/<int:category_id/>/view`). ---_DONE------
 - `GET /categories/<int:category_id>/posts/<int:post_id>/edit`: A page with a form to update a specific post, with the post's current title and content filled in already.
-Also include the ability to delete the specific post from here.
+Also include the ability to delete the specific post from here. ---DONE----

 The following routes should return JSON data when the client sends an AJAX request.
 These URLs are intended to conform to RESTful conventions.
 We'll learn more about RESTful API design later.